louisXW/PODS/docs/source/examples/example2.rst

 		data.home_dir = '/Users/xiawei/Desktop/opdelft/examples/'

 		# (2) Experimental design
-		# Use a symmetric Latin hypercube with 2d + 1 samples
+		# Use a symmetric Latin hypercube with n0 samples where n0 is a multiple of P and n0 is larger or equal to 2(dim+1)
 		exp_des = SymmetricLatinHypercube(dim=data.dim, npts=12)

 		# (3) Surrogate model